 Mortgage Lender Arrangement Fee

-The initial question we asked was “Do mortgage brokers charge a fee?”
-You now know that the answer is No they don’t!
+The initial question we asked was “Do mortgage brokers charge fees?”
+You now know that the answer is some do, but no all.
 We also covered a host of other fees that you could be charged that you need to be aware of.
-We also concluded that it makes no sense to pay a broker fee.

-The above points are all great reasons as to why you should use a local independent no fee mortgage broker.
+The above points are all great reasons why you should use a local independent no-fee mortgage broker.

 So our advice at YesCanDo is either give one of our experienced mortgage advisers a call as we are an independent NO FEE mortgage broker covering the whole UK.

-YesCanDo are fee free mortgage brokers and will be able to guide you through your different possible options and support you through the whole mortgage process giving you sound financial advice.
-Alternatively, shop around for the most highly rated mortgage broker near you.
+YesCanDo is independent mortgage brokers that offer some our its services fee-free.
+Being fee-free mortgage brokers they will be able to guide you through your different possible options and support you through the whole mortgage process giving you sound financial advice.
+Alternatively, shop around for the most highly-rated mortgage broker near you.